The binary log contains “events” that describe

 Running a server with binary logging enabled makes performance slightly slower.
 However, the benefits of the binary log in enabling you to set up replication and for restore operations generally outweigh this minor performance decrement.

-Beginning with MySQL 5.6.2, the binary log is resilient to unexpected halts.
-Only complete events or transactions are logged or read back.
-See Section 17.3.2, “Handling an Unexpected Halt of a Replication Slave”.
+The binary log is generally resilient to unexpected halts because only complete transactions are logged or read back.
+See Section 17.3.2, “Handling an Unexpected Halt of a Replica Server” for more information.

 To enable the binary log, start the server with the